salkuadrat/music/README.md

 ## Example

 Learn more from example project [here](example).
-Also, you can learn the code while running the example application on device: [musicplayer.apk](music.apk).
+Also, you can learn the code while running the example application on device: [music.apk](music.apk).